NEA Grants for Arts 2022

 - Audience and professional development projects (July Grants for Arts Projects Deadline)

 Apply under the project type and associated deadline that most closely corresponds to the primary focus of your proposed project.
-Generally, an organization is limited to one application per year in the Grants for Arts Projects category.

 Visit our Institutionally Limited Submission webpage for more updates and other announcements.